-This week two years ago, Mebane native and now retired longtime broadcaster of UNC football and basketball Woody Durham was honored by the Naismith Memorial National Basketball Hall of Fame in Springfield, Mass. with a lifetime achievement award for broadcasting.
-I wrote this at the time.
-Since it was discovered that Woody is suffering from Primary Progressive Aphasia, a neurocognitive disorder that impacts his ability to speak.
+UPDATE on March 7, 2018: Today the retired and longime voice of UNC basketball and football Woody Durham passed away at age 76.
+This is something I wrote three years ago when the Mebane native was honored by the Naismith Memorial National Basketball Hall of Fame in Springfield, Mass. with a lifetime achievement award for broadcasting.
+Woody suffered from from Primary Progressive Aphasia, a neurocognitive disorder that impacted his ability to speak.
 His family members, two having deep connections to Elon and broadcasting, have become advocates.
+I also consider Taylor Durham and Wes Durham friends.
 This is one in a series of stories published by the News & Observer of Raleigh about Woody, his situation and his family.

 I wanted to share that link and this column I wrote about Woody’s incredible career and honor two years ago.
-Best always to Woody, Wes, Taylor and the entire Durham family.
+My condolences today to Wes, Taylor and the entire Durham family.

 ACC radio and TV broadcasters are part of the soundtrack of my life.
 It couldn’t be helped and it didn’t really matter whether I followed a particular team or not.
 People like Gene Overby, Nick Pond, Bob Harris, Jim Thacker, Billy Packer and Bucky Waters were the major and sometimes only lifelines to the games I loved in those pre-cable and ESPN days.